gerph/jfpatch-as-a-service-examples/README.md

 * `tonedial,13c` - Give it a phone number and it'll play the tones necessary to call it.
 * `serialtcp,13c` - Claims to be a way to replace the serial operations with a TCP connection.
 I have a recollection of playing something like Chocks Away with it, but honestly that could be my memory playing tricks on me.
 There's a very real possibility that I wrote it and never got it to work reliably.
+* `patching.zip` - A zip of the 'patching' directory which demonstrates patching a binary.

 ## Clients